Stabilization of multi-mode Schrodinger cat states via normal-mode dissipation engineering: Effective master equation in the Zeno limit for the alternative model

 \section{Effective master equation in the Zeno limit for the alternative model \eqref{master loss}}

-In this appendix, we derive the effective master equation for mode $\phi$ for the alternative model \eqref{master loss} with local-two photon loss in the Zeno limit of strong non-local dissipation.
+In this appendix, we derive the effective master equation for mode $\phi$ for the alternative model \eqref{master loss} with local two-photon loss in the Zeno limit of strong non-local dissipation.
 We follow the same steps in the derivation as for the Kerr-resonator array in Appendix~\ref{app:Zeno}.

 We start by rescaling time $\tau = \gamma\,t$ in the master equation (\ref{master loss}) obtaining